 Daily Reading & Meditation

-Daily Quote from the early church fathers: Christ our householder, author unknown, from the 5th century A.D.
+Daily Quote from the early church fathers: Eternal Joys, by Gregory the Great (540-604 AD)

 Scripture quotations from Common Bible: Revised Standard Version of the Bible, copyright 1973, and Ignatius Edition of the Revised Standard Version of the Bible, copyright 2006, by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America.
 Used by permission.
 All rights reserved.
 Citation references for quotes from the writings of the early church fathers can be found here.